 During her presentation, Jane states her definition of the gaming term ‘EPIC WIN.’

-“An ‘Epic Win’ is an outcome that is so extraordinary positive that you had no idea it was even possible until you achieved it.
+“An ‘Epic Win’ is an outcome that is so extraordinarily positive that you had no idea it was even possible until you achieved it.
 It was almost beyond the threshold of imagination, when you get there you are truly shocked about what you are capable of, that is an Epic Win.”

 - In the World of Warcraft, the popular MMO (Massive Multiplayer Online) game, currently, gamers have so far spent 5.93 million years solving the world’s problems.